Intuitive Eating

 Do you appreciate and accept your genetic blueprint?
 All bodies are worthy, beautiful and capable.
 Respect your body and all it enables you to do!
 It is hard to reject the diet mentality and sustain a positive relationship with food if we are too critical and unrealistic about our body shape.

 Feel the difference!
 Find a type of exercise and movement you enjoy.
 Engage your capable and strong body.
-Forget about the calorie burning and enjoy the simplicity in movement and how it makes you feel!
+Forget about the calorie burning and enjoy how you feel!

-Make food choices that honor both your health and taste buds while making you feel well.
+Make food choices that honor both your health and taste buds.
 Remember you don’t have to eat a “perfect” diet to be healthy.
 You will not suddenly get a nutrient deficiency or become unhealthy from one snack, one meal, or one day of eating.
 It’s what you eat consistently over time that matters.
 Progress, not perfection, is what counts.